kiw1meister/spice-inviters/README.md

 This is a Space Invaders clone mostly made following the wonderful guide by Kenny Yip.

-Please be sure to checkout their [website here](https://www.kennyyipcoding.com/).
+Please be sure to check out their [website here](https://www.kennyyipcoding.com/).

+Some creative liberty has been taken with the sprites.

 ## Instructions
 Clone the project into a directory of your choosing.